-The Sex and the City revival, titled And Just Like That, will follow Carrie, Miranda and Charlotte as they navigate love and friendship in their 50s, but Samantha won't be appearing.
-Original stars Sarah Jessica Parker, Kristin Davis and Cynthia Nixon made the announcement on social media.
-However, Kim Cattrall is not signed on for the sequel series.
-She has clashed with Parker in the past and has openly advocated for her role to be recast.
+Sarah Jessica Parker, Kristin Davis and Cynthia Nixon are all returning as their characters in the Sex and the City revival.
+The new show follows Carrie, Miranda and Charlotte as they navigate love and friendship in their 50s, but one key character is missing: Samantha.
+Kim Cattrall isn't appearing in And Just Like That.
+She has clashed with Parker in the past and openly advocated for her role to be recast.

 Sex and the City, based on essays written by Candice Bushnell, ran for six seasons from 1998-2008 on HBO and won several Emmys, including Outstanding Comedy Series.
-The show focused on four single women and their romantic relationships in New York City.
 It spawned two feature films in 2008 and 2010 as well The Carrie Diaries, a prequel series on The CW.

 And Just Like That will consist of 10 half-hour episodes.
 Original series creator Darren Star is not involved, though Michael Patrick King (who directed episodes and wrote/directed both of the feature films) is executive producing.

-Here's everything we know so far about the Sex and the City reboot.
+Here's everything we know so far about the Sex and the City reboot And Just Like That.